 How are pathological and healthy narcissists born

 Before I proceed any further I would like to make it clear that narcissists are made and not born.
 I totally disagree with people who try to look at narcissism from a biological rather than a psychological point of view saying that narcissism is genetically passed down.

-I agree with theories and psychologist why study personality and human behaviour from a psychological point of view.
-According to them, it’s the environment that someone grows up in that shapes their personality rather than genetics.
+I’m a fan of the subfield of psychology that tries to understand how a person’s environment shapes their personality .
+It’s actually the environment that a person grows up in that shapes their personality rather than their genetics.
 Of course children with narcissistic parents have higher chances of becoming narcissistic but not because of genes but because they learnt those traits from their parents.

 So why are some narcissists pathological and others healthy?